hoonzis/hoonzis.github.io/_posts/2016-10-07-charting-with-fable-and-nvd3.md

 Writing these bindings for any library becomes very easy once you understand that your are just defining interfaces and abstract classes - no implementation.
 You just have to make F# compiler happy and be sure that the underlying JavaScript calls will be available.

 Now that's everything there is to it.
-You might run into some issues while writing custom bindings, and I have tried to describe those bellow, but the simple example should be working with just the code above.
+Just to complete this post I wanted to added two more subjects that I have run into, so continue the read if you wish:
+- Issues with custom bindings
+- Emitting custom JavaScript

 ### Custom bindings possible issues - objects as functions
 In JavaScript objects are functions and thus can be invoked.
 Not in F# though and so it can be quite complicated for anyone writing the bindings for existing JavaScript library.
 For example, I wanted to use D3 Time formatting capabilities to shape the **Axis** ticks into something readable.
 In JavaScript you would do something like this (very straightforward):